-A gripping political thriller about cop culture and a security apparatus that is blind to right-wing criminality, up to the highest ranks.
+World rights available; rights for TV series under option A gripping political thriller about cop culture and a security apparatus that is blind to right-wing criminality up to the highest ranks.

 Max Bronski (Franz-Maria Sonner), born in 1953 in Tutzing, has published many crime novels.
-He es especially known for his legendary series featuring the antiques dealer Gossec.
-His novel "Oscar" was awarded the Glauser-Preis for the best crime novel of the year.
+He is especially known for his legendary series featuring the antiques dealer Gossec.
+His novel Oscar was awarded the Glauser-Preis for best crime novel of the year.
 Max Bronski lives in Munich and Hannover.